 There are two main types of accounts receivable backed loans:

-1) The first type is called a “short term” loan.
-It is usually used when a business wants to finance its operations during a short period.
-We often refer this type of loan to as a “cash flow loan”.
+1) The first type is called a “short-term” loan.
+It is usually used when a business wants to finance its operations quickly.
+We often refer to this type of loan as a “cash flow loan.”
 A cash flow loan is typically used to fund operating expenses such as payroll, rent, utilities, etc.

-2) The second type of accounts receivable backed loan is called a “long term” loan.
-Long-term loans are typically used to finance capital expenditures like building new equipment, expanding facilities, acquiring another business, etc.
+2) The second type of accounts receivable backed loan is called a “long-term” loan.
+Long-term loans typically finance capital expenditures like building new equipment, expanding facilities, acquiring another business, etc.

 A business owner needing asset-based lending should consider using a long-term loan.
 Commercial lenders typically offer these types of loans.
 Business owners seeking a short-term loan should look into a line of credit or a cash advance.

 Receivable financing companies offer both long-term and short-term accounts receivable loans.
 Typically, these companies specialize in providing funding for small businesses.

 When Should I Consider Getting an Account Receivable Backed loan?